 - Encryption: The method used to ensure the security of the database.
 As of today, the highest standard available is AES-256 encryption.
 Encryption protects the database by making it virtually unreadable to unauthorized users.

-- Multi-Factor Authentication: Using multiple means to authenticate (identify) users.
-The most common form is using a third-party authenticator, which is an extra app you install that receives an OTP (one-time password) that you enter in addition to your password to prove your identity.
+- Authenticator App Support: The ability to use a code from an authenticator app to strengthen security of your password database.
+This code serves as an OTP (one-time password) that you enter in addition to your password to prove your identity.
 Some examples include Google Authenticator, Microsoft Authenticator, and Authy.

 - Universal 2nd Factor: Also known as U2F, this is another way of providing multi-factor authentication.
 U2F is a set of hardware keys (typically USB) which you need to login to your database along with your password.
 Since you physically hold onto the hardware keys, many feel this provides the highest level of protection.